Bisections and cocycles on Hopf algebroids: Bisections and cocycles on ES-Hopf algebroids

 for all $p, q\in P$, in which case we say that $P$ is $\ra$-commutative.
-This is `braided commutative' in the special case where the action and coaction fit together to form an $H$-crossed of Drinfeld-Yetter category as in Section~\ref{secact}, but this further structure will not be needed here.
+This is `braided commutative' in the special case where the action and coaction fit together to form a Drinfeld-Yetter module as in Section~\ref{secact}, but this further structure will not be needed here.
+In particular, our assumption implies that $B=P^{co H}$ is contained in the centre of $P$, which implies for example that $\tC^1(H,P)$ in Proposition~\ref{prop. tc} is just all convolution-invertible $H$-colinear maps as the displayed condition becomes empty.